fbpx

 How to use a snatch block

-• First, park the towing vehicle on a stable and flat surface if possible
+• First, park the towing vehicle on a stable and level surface if possible

 • Now, you have to connect and secure the heavy-duty shackle to the snatch block